 Word Gets Out, You Have a House to Sell

 Now you think, that’s great!
-I have a house to sell, I have a buyer, I can save on the real estate commission!
+I have a house to sell, I have a buyer, and I can save on the real estate commission!
 Why wouldn’t you?
 It makes you feel confident that you have buyers before you even list your home.
 Typically these buyers are not serious buyers.
 They are hopefuls who are not really qualified to buy or hoping to take advantage of a situation.
 Does it work out?
 Sometimes but very rarely.

 What is your buyer thinking?
 Great, I can score this house for an unbelievable price or I can drag this out until I can get everything together.
-There goal is to cut out the voice of experience and reason, the real estate agent.
+Their goal is to cut out the voice of experience and reason, the real estate agent.

 Time and time again, I will talk with a seller who wants to list their home, but they have this buyer or even buyers who want to buy the house.
 Kaching!
 Kaching! the idea of saving money on the commission is one tantalizing little treat.
 A week goes by, two weeks goes by, yet there is no firm contract on the house.
 It is still in discussion.
 Then a month goes by, still nothing.
 Meanwhile, you the the home seller, who has this house to sell have kept this home off the market.
-The buyer keep assuring you he will buy the house.
+The buyer keeps assuring you he will buy the house.

 So what is actually going on?
 There are three scenarios that I see here and it can be one or a combination of the scenarios.
-The most common scenario I see is that it is a pipe dream, the folks that are interested probably cant afford the house and they are scrambling around to gather up the down payment or the financing.
+The most common scenario I see is that it is a pipe dream, the folks that are interested probably can’t afford the house and they are scrambling around to gather up the down payment or the financing.
 The second scenario is the home buyer is only going to buy the house if he can steal it.
-They chip away trying to get the price down, pointing out problems etc….
+They chip away trying to get the price down, pointing out problems, etc….
 Lastly, the third scenario is while we have a seller with a house to sell and a buyer who wants to buy and the terms seem acceptable, neither party is experienced enough to move it along.
 It stays in the talking stage and then just fizzles.

 Meanwhile, you have missed valuable market time, especially if you have held off listing in the prime fall or spring selling season.
-In all ca cases, because there is not a REALTOR involved, they string you along.
+In all cases, because there is not a REALTOR involved, they string you along.

 This just recently happened to a seller of mine and this is what prompted me to right this post.
 They had a family property for sale and no less than 10 people cam forward saying they wanted to buy the house.
-A week goes by, two weeks go by than a month, no contract!!
+A week goes by, two weeks go by then a month, no contract!!
 They waited a month and a half and kept the house off the market during the peak fall selling season.
 I warned them about this scenario because I see it all the time.
 Yet they opted to wait.

 This is How it Works in Our World

-1. The buyers are fully prepared to buy with down payment money and a pre-approval for a mortgage.
+- The buyers are fully prepared to buy with down payment money and a pre-approval for a mortgage.

-2. They have spent time in the marketplace and know they need to react quickly.
+- They have spent time in the marketplace and know they need to react quickly.

 I Have a House to Sell, How do I Avoid This Common Trap?